written by Larissa Gerlach

 Hund-frisst-Moehre

 Most often, allergies in dogs are triggered by proteins in food; less frequently by carbohydrates or fat (Zentek, 20166).
 In his 2016 study Ralph Mueller and his colleagues12 investigated food allergies (over-sensitivity and food intolerances) in 297 dogs.
-They arrived at the result that the commonest food allergens triggering food reactions in the case of dogs are pork (34%), milk products (17%), chicken (15%) and wheat (13%).
+They arrived at the result that the commonest food allergens triggering food reactions in the case of dogs are beef (34%), milk products (17%), chicken (15%) and wheat (13%).
 The conclusion that Mueller and his colleagues come to was that, in the case of dogs, most food allergens have an animal-based origin, and plant-based nutrition can offer a remedy for dogs with food allergies and sensitivities.

 12. Mueller et al. (2016): Critically appraised topic on adverse food reactions of companion animals (2): common food allergen sources in dogs and cats